July 15, 2021

 Very often, pediatric nurses start their day early.
 Very early.
 If your shift at a doctor’s office, clinic, or hospital starts at 7:00 AM, you may need to be awake as early as 5:00 AM.
 Don’t worry, coffee is your friend.

 No matter what your setting is, pediatric nurses can expect some form of a morning meeting or huddle.
-There, you’ll get any news for the day, such as staffing and patient levels or if there is anything out of order.
+There, you’ll get any news for the day, such as staffing and patient levels or if anything is out of order.
 Spoiler alert: there usually is.

 Next, you can expect to receive your patient loads for the day.
 If you are in a hospital this is based on admissions or projected admissions.
 If you are in a doctor’s office or clinic, this will likely be based on appointments.